-&lt;sup>3 PPG Paragraph: 006 Reference ID: 3-006-20190722: https://www.gov.uk/guidance/housing-and-economic-land-availability-assessment.
+&lt;sup>3 PPG Paragraph: 006 Reference ID: 3-006-20190722:

-- 2.6.
-Sources used in the desktop review of existing information include, but are not limited to; previous iterations of the SLAA, recently refused or withdrawn planning applications, allocated sites in other Plans, and the Brownfield Land Register.
-Table I (below) sets out the full list of sources of information for this review. - 2.7.
+2.6.
 During the review of planning application information, previously identified SLAA sites have been checked against planning application approval records in order to avoid double-counting any sites within the anticipated supply.
 Sites previously assessed to have the potential to deliver homes within the plan period that have since gained planning permissions have been removed from Appendix 2: Realistic Candidates for Development and the planning permission has instead been counted in the 'Outstanding Capacity' section of the housing trajectory.